polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/HOL step-by step - SAP NetWeaver on Azure.md

     ![The Execution of Service has been completed succesfully page displays the The process execution is finished successfully message.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image49.png)

-31. On s03-di-0, start **SAP Management Console**
+31. On s03-di-0, start **SAP Management Console**.

     ![In the SAP Management Console, under SAP Systems, S03 is selected.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image66.png)

-32. In the SAP Management Console, verify the SAP deployment is operational
+32. In the SAP Management Console, verify the SAP deployment is operational.

     ![Screenshot of the SAP Management Console with S03 selected under SAP Systems.](images/Hands-onlabstep-bystep-SAPonAzureimages/media/image192.png)